 White Pass mountain safety

-Always stay in control, and be able to stop, or avoid other skiers and objects.
+Always stay in control.
+You must be able to stop or avoid people or objects.

 Washington State Law

 You are the sole judge of your ability to negotiate any trail, run, or uphill track.

 Because of the inherent risks in the sport of skiing/riding YOU must exercise reasonable care for YOUR own safety.
 If you are skiing/riding downhill, it is your duty to avoid any collision with any person or object below you.

 Any person who boards a rope tow, ski lift, or other similar device shall be presumed to have sufficient abilities to use the lift.
 The ski area has no duty to provide you with instructions on riding any lift, but you must follow any written or verbal instructions that are given regarding the use.

 No person shall:

 Load or unload a ski lift except for designated areas.